xtsoler/controls/README.md

 Fastest way to see how it works is to clone the repository and have a look at the js/main.js file:

 const controls = new Controls();

 const game = new BrosGame(controls);

 game.init();

 We create a new Controls object and then feed it to our game constructor, in this case BrosGame which is a simple example game.
 Then some references to that object are necesary so that the on screen controls are operational and also properly depicted when pressed.
+Look for comments before references to this.controls object in js/brosGame.js